 Hi, future EA!
 My name is Stephanie.
 I'm a CPA Exam guide author and the person behind this site.
 I have been answering questions on how to best prepare for the Enrolled Agent exam for years now, and I'm excited to help you pass the EA exam!

-Follow the steps and learn about the Enrolled Agent exam application process, educational and experience requirements, curriculum and format, EA review course recommendations, study plans and finally, study tips and exam taking strategies on the exam day.
+Follow these steps to learn about the Enrolled Agent exam application, requirements, content and format.
+You'll also receive my EA review course recommendations, study tips, and strategies for exam day.

-An Enrolled Agent is a tax expert and a designation granted by the IRS.
-An Enrolled Agent passes a three-part exam known as the Enrolled Agent exam or the Special Enrollment Exam/SEE and should have an understanding for individual and business tax returns.
+An enrolled agent is a tax expert with unlimited representation before the IRS.
+To become an enrolled agent, you must pass a 3-part exam known as the Enrolled Agent exam or the Special Enrollment Exam (SEE).
+You should have an strong understanding for individual and business tax returns.
 With this designation comes the duty to fulfill continuing education requirements.
-The IRS requires that Enrolled Agents must complete 72 hours of continuing education (CE) every three years.
+The IRS requires that enrolled agents complete 72 hours of continuing education (CE) every 3 years.

-An Enrolled Agent is different from a CPA.
-A CPA may be specialized like an Enrolled Agent, but the CPA exam is more broad: it tests topics beyond taxation and ethics.
-The Enrolled Agent designation is ideal for a person who would like to specialize in income tax preparation.
-But like CPAs, an Enrolled Agent has unlimited practice rights and can represent any taxpayers, tax matters, and choose the IRS offices at which they may represent their clients.
+An enrolled agent is different from a CPA.
+A CPA may be specialized like an enrolled agent, but the CPA Exam, which you must pass to become a CPA, is broader than the EA exam: it tests accounting topics other than just taxation and ethics.
+The enrolled agent (EA) designation is ideal for a person who would like to specialize in income tax preparation.
+But like CPAs, enrolled agents have unlimited practice rights and can represent any taxpayers about tax matters.
+Furthermore, they can also choose the IRS offices at which they may represent their clients.